 When you buy a home, you enter into an agreement with the sellers that upon payment of the purchase price, they will deliver your house to you.
 That occurs at settlement when the sellers give you the keys to the front door and a document called a deed.
 The sellers sign and deliver the deed, which is your evidence that you own the home, similar to a car title which is your proof that you own your car.
 With motor vehicles, you can be sure the seller owns the vehicle and can sell it to you because the state controls the issuance of car titles.
 If the seller does not have the authentic state-issued car title in his or her possession, the seller may not own the vehicle or it may be subject to a bank lien.

 With real estate, however, the state does not control the issuance of authentic titles, i.e. deeds.
 Instead, the state controls the process of putting the public on notice of who owns real estate.
 This is done in Pennsylvania at the office of each county’s Recorder of Deeds.
-Once a deed is recorded, however, claims against the property can be made with or without the consent and foreknowledge of the property owner.
+Once a deed is recorded, however, claims against the property can still be made with or without the consent and foreknowledge of the property owner.
 The claims, known as liens or encumbrances, can take the form of mortgages, judgments, easements, licenses, leases, condemnations, and dedications, among other things.
 When the property is sold, the buyer takes ownership and possession of the property subject to these items, unless some provision is made to have the property released from these claims beforehand.
-This is done by searching the Court House records before settlement.
+Discovering the lien and encumbrances is done by searching the Court House records before settlement.

 You would not buy a car without having someone knowledgeable look under the hood or without taking the car for a test drive.
-Why would you buy a home without having someone knowledgeable check for liens and encumbrances and ensuring you that upon payment of the contract purchase price, you will be the owner of the property?
+Why would you buy a home without having someone knowledgeable check for liens and encumbrances and ensuring you that upon payment of the purchase price, you will be the owner of the property?